Kaef/ulisp-esp/README.md

   The system-restart takes some seconds and ulisp boots completely (all informations from before deep-sleeping will be lost!).
 To continue with your ulisp program you need to use (save-image 'function) or the LispLibrary-function to load and start your code.

 * isolate-gpio(<GPIO_NUM>)

   To reduce the current consumption in sleep-modes you can isolate the gpios which have external pullup- or pulldown-resistors.
-  TODO: I'm not sure wheather it's a good idea to isolate GPIOs which are configured for wakeup... **tbd**
+  I'm not sure wheather it's a good idea to isolate GPIOs which are configured for wakeup (but it seems to work correctly).
   ```
   (isolate-gpio 25)
   ```